iccaving/icccsite/template.md

 Write your stuff here and below!

 <!---
+delete this before posting because it will appear as a html comment

+METADATA:

 Title: Title of the trip, i.e Wales III or Yorkshire IV or France

 Date: Date in YYYY-MM-DD format